Tulasi-Raju/Static-Analysis-using-Llama-3.2/README.md

 >python analyze_llama.py <br>

-Loads all .java files from the configured project directory Builds Llama 3.2 analysis prompt
+Loads all .java files from the configured project directory <br>
+Builds Llama 3.2 analysis prompt <br>
-Sends it to Ollama
+Sends it to Ollama <br>
-Extracts JSON from the response
+Extracts JSON from the response <br>

-Saves results to:
+Saves results to: <br>
-llm_issues.json
+llm_issues.json <br>
-llm_issues_report.html
+llm_issues_report.html <br>

+## Generating Code Comprehension HTML
+Follow the below command in the same terminal -

+> python summarize_code_llama.py

+Generates a html file which can be viewed on a browser for the result.

+## Comparing LLM Results with SpotBugs
+Follow the command below in the same terminal -

+> python evaluate_results.py

+Loads llm_issues.json <br>
+Loads spotbugs_issues.csv <br>
+Normalizes categories <br>

+Identifies: <br>
+Issues found by both tools <br>
+Issues found only by LLM <br>
+Issues found only by SpotBugs <br>